 - Use contrasting colors at adjoining corners to distinguish between walls.

 - Select furniture or tables that contrast with the surrounding environment to make it easier to find, approach, and use them.

 When preparing your home for aging in place, there are numerous considerations that may not immediately come to mind.
-To ensure your design and safety are similarly prioritized, consult with a Certified Aging-in-Place Specialist before getting started on your next home renovation project.
+To ensure your design and safety are similarly prioritized, work with a professional contractor experienced in the needs of the aging-in-place home before getting started.